lkuper/dissertation/talks/proposal.md

 First, I want to explain the notion of replication.
 Distributed systems typically involve *replication* of data objects across a number of physical locations.
 Replication is great: it makes the system more robust to data loss, and it allows for good data locality.
 But replication is also terrible, because it means we have to confront the so-called "CAP theorem" of distributed computing, which imposes a trade-off among three properties: consistency, availability, and partition tolerance.

-Consistency is the property that every replica sees the same information; Availability is the property that all information is available for both reading and writing by all replicas; and ppartition tolerance is the property that the system is robust to parts of it being unable to communicate with one another periodically.
+Consistency is the property that every replica sees the same information; Availability is the property that all information is available for both reading and writing by all replicas; and partition tolerance is the property that the system is robust to parts of it being unable to communicate with one another periodically.

 An (oversimplified, but useful to a first approximation) interpretation of the CAP theorem is the slogan, "Consistency, availability, and partition tolerance: pick at most two."
 In practice, real systems have to be robust to network partitions and hence must compromise on at least one of consistency or availability.